Events Leading Up to the Overland Campaign

 On June 24, Wade Hampton’s men intercepted two brigades of Philip Sheridan’s cavalry, commanded by Brigadier General David McMurtrie Gregg, at Saint Mary’s Church in Charles City, Virginia as they retreated eastward.
 The Federals fought a brief holding action, allowing their supply train to escape the Confederates.
 Gregg’s men then withdrew, bringing the battle to a conclusion.
 The Battle of Saint Mary’s Church, also known as the Battle of Nance’s Shop, was the final battle of Grant’s Overland Campaign.

-Aftermath of the Overland Campaign
+Outcome of the Overland Campaign

-The Overland Campaign was a strategic success for the North.
+The outcome of the Overland Campaign was a strategic success for the North.
 By pounding at the Army of Northern Virginia, Grant hindered Southern efforts to send reinforcements to halt the other Union campaigns of Philip Sheridan in Virginia’s Shenandoah Valley and William T. Sherman in Georgia.
 In addition, although the Federals suffered higher casualties (39,000 to 31,500), the Confederacy could not replace their losses as readily as the North.
 Finally, by threatening Petersburg and, ultimately, Richmond, Grant tied down the Army of Northern Virginia, limiting Lee’s military options for the rest of the war.

 Despite the strategic success of the Overland Campaign, it was not without its critics.
 High casualty rates and horrific battle conditions shocked war-weary Northerners.
 Some began to refer to Grant as a butcher, whose strategy of winning by attrition exacted too high of a toll in human life.
 The mounting losses provided ammunition for Peace Democrats intent on defeating Lincoln in his reelection bid in 1864.
 Criticism subsided by the fall, however, as Grant’s strategy aided Sheridan’s and Sherman’s successful campaigns.
 Federal victories on the battlefield secured the President’s reelection and enhanced prospects for restoring the Union.